-The dock was still non-existent, as was the Nereid, so we went ahead with the plan of chartering the Quoddy Link Marine’s Odyssey and boarded her on Campobello Island.
-The Odyssey is a sleek boat with a large comfortable seating area and an elevated enclosed wheelhouse—oh, just a little bit fancier than the Nereid!
+The dock was still nonexistent, as was the Nereid, so we went ahead with the plan to charter the Quoddy Link Marine’s Odyssey and boarded her on Campobello Island.
+The Odyssey is a sleek boat with a large, comfortable seating area and an elevated, enclosed wheelhouse—oh, just a little bit fancier than the Nereid!

 We’re not used to seeing a lot of fishing gear in our survey area because there’s little overlap between the timing of the fisheries and our arrival.
 It’s a different story in June, though!
 We counted almost 400 vertical lines along our survey track.

 Left: Philip and Mariana check the plankton net to make sure it’s in working order.

 About 10 a.m., I was on watch and spotted a single blow and what appeared to be a fluke blade not too far from where some gear was set.
 We went about 1 mile in that direction, and then waited to see what would surface.
 A little after 10 minutes from the initial blow, the whale came up and we headed toward it.
 The sea was choppy, and we were unable to see the head.
 Is it a right whale?
 No … wait … maybe?
 After only a few breaths, the whale began to dive before we could get in the desired range for photographing it.
 Our MO is to not photograph random body parts of a whale unless you can get the head shot first, and if you can’t photograph it, we wait in the area until we resight it.
 Photographing from a distance and without a head becomes an option when we get the feeling that working an individual is difficult, and we when don’t want to stress the animal or waste time trying to get a good shot.

 Can you tell where this story is going?
 The whale was a right whale.
 We did not get any photographs.
 We did not resight it.
 We circled the area again and again.
 We had eight experienced pairs of eyes on the water.
 Somehow that whale escaped us.